 PERU ON THE RUN

-Pack your running shoes and take the scenic route to the lost city
+Pack your running shoes and take the scenic route to the lost city of Machu Picchu.

 By Ken McAlpine